Thomas Pound: Pirate

 On August 8, 1689, Pound was aboard a small vessel owned by Thomas Hawkins, in the company with six other passengers when it anchored off Lovell's Island and was boarded by five additional men.
 By pre-arrangement, Pound and the newly arrived men from Lovell's Island then seized the ship as their own.
 Hawkins willingly joined the pirates; he was occasionally named in Pound's place in subsequent events.

 Pound's first encounter as a pirate was unspectacular.
 Sailing along the Massachusetts Coast, he encountered a fishing vessel but failed to engage.
 Instead, Pound had his vessel hauled alongside and purchased a supply of mackerel for eight pennies.
 Turning north, Pound made port in Falmouth, Maine and supplemented his small crew with soldiers who had deserted from the local garrison.
 Returning to sea, Pound and his men then attacked the sloop Good Speed off Cape Cod and the brigantine Merrimack among other ships in the New England area.

 An armed sloop, Mary, was soon sent out by the Massachusetts governor against Pound and his crew.
 On 4 October, Mary discovered and engaged Pound's vessel anchored off Naushon Island.
 In heavy fighting Pound suffered gunshot wounds and Mary's captain, Samuel Pease, was killed.
 Outnumbered and outgunned, Pound and his crew surrendered and were taken back to Boston for trial.
 On January 13, 1690, Pound and Hawkins were found guilty of acts of piracy and sentenced to death.

 Redemption

-Pound was placed aboard the HMS Rose the replacement by the English Navy of Pounds old frigate the Salé Rose bound for England, where his sentence would be carried out.
+Pound was placed aboard HMS Rose, the replacement by the Royal Navy of Pound's old frigate the Salé Rose bound for England, where his sentence would be carried out.
 However, the ship was mid-voyage when it was attacked by a French privateer.
 Pound was released to assist with the defence after the death of the captain, and fought bravely on behalf of his captors, Pound received a commutation of sentence on arrival in England and was released from prison after a short incarceration.
 Hawkins had been sent back to England on the same ship but was killed in the action against the French privateer.

 Pound's naval rank was restored and he was later given command of his own vessel, his brief piratical career apparently forgotten.
 He died in 1703.